 - Dried Herbs (Optional)

-Tomato Sauce Recipe Instructions
+Step-by-Step Tomato Sauce Recipe for Canning

 -